azadbolour/boardgame/scala-server/README.md

   For now just return the pieces.

 - Replacements for a play are the min of used pieces and sack length.

-- Game end api returns the ending data and final scores:

-    outstandingTrayPenalty[]
-    endPlayScore
-    finalScore

-- After each call, check for game ended - if ended call deactivated.
-  Deactivated returns the final summary.

 - Write tests for RandomTileSack.